The British School of Milan (Sir James Henderson School)

 We take great care to safeguard children in the school.
 Applicants must agree to undergo child protection screening.
 This will include checks with previous employers as well as DBS checks.

-Further information about the school is available on the website: www.britishschoolmilan.com where you should complete the application form.
+Further information about the school is available on the website: www.britishschoolmilan.com.

 The School offers students the English National Curriculum up to (I)GCSE and the IB Diploma in the Sixth Form, with a wide range of co-curricular activities throughout.
 Teaching staff work in a positive and friendly atmosphere with bright and responsive students.
-The last two cohorts have gained an average of 35 IB diploma points, and (I)GCSE results in 2016 and 2017 saw the total A*/A grades average 65%.
+The last three cohorts have gained an average of 35 IB diploma points, and (I)GCSE results in the same period yield an A*/A grades average of 60%.

 Living in Milan